linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 #### Building and Running Test Cases

-To build the Plugin and run the test cases, just "./gradlew build" from the top-level project directory
+To build the Plugin and run the test cases, run "./gradlew build" from the top-level project directory.

-To see all the tests you can run, "./gradlew tasks" from the top-level project directory.
-You can run an individual test with "./gradlew test_<testName>".
-You can also run multiple tests by running "./gradlew test_<testName1> ... test_<testNameN>".
+To see all the test tasks, run "./gradlew tasks" from the top-level project directory.
+You can run an individual test with "./gradlew test_testName".
+You can also run multiple tests by running "./gradlew test_testName1 ... test_testNameN".

+### User Documentation

 #### Hadoop Plugin User Guide
 The Hadoop Plugin User Guide is available at [Hadoop Plugin User Guide]